donovan-h-parks/RefineM/README.md

 ```
 >refinem ssu_erroneous <bin_dir> <taxon_profile_dir> <ssu_db> <reference_taxonomy> <ssu_output_dir>
 ```
 where <bin_dir> is the directory containing your bins, <taxon_profile_dir> is the output directory of the taxon_profile command, and the <ssu_db> and <reference_taxonomy> are reference database for establishing the taxonomic identity of 16S rRNA genes.
 Reference files and their format are discussed [below](#reference-database-and-taxonomy-files).
 Output files will be placed in the <ssu_output_dir>.
 The file ssu_erroneous.tsv lists genomes and corresponding scaffolds that may have erroneous 16S rRNA genes.
 The genome classification indicates the percentage of genes which support each taxon assignment (e.g., d__Bacteria (99%)) and the 16S rRNA classification indicates the taxonomic assignment of the top hit in the reference 16S rRNA database.
-The E-value, alignment length, and percent identiyt of the top hit is provide in order to allow the quality of the top hits to be assessed.
-It is recommended that this file be inspected and your judgement be used to decide which contigs so be deemed erroneous.
+The E-value, alignment length, and percent identity of the top hit is provide in order to allow the quality of the top hits to be assessed.
+It is recommended that this file be inspected and your judgement be used to decide which contigs should be deemed erroneous.
 Contigs specified in the ssu_erroneous.tsv file can be removed from bins using the filter_bins method of RefineM.

 ## Reference database and taxonomy files